All your questions about ignition interlocks answered.

 When the device is ready, you will have one minute to blow into the device, or it will be necessary to start the test again.

-Relax and blow steadily into the device while humming a tone for 5 to 7 seconds (during installation you will have a chance to practice so that you know how best to do it).
+Relax and blow steadily into the device while humming a tone for 5 to 7 seconds (don’t worry – during installation you’ll be able to practice this).
 The device will emit a tone, indicating that you are doing the test correctly.
 Continue blowing until the tone stops.
 A green light “Pass” will flash and another tone will sound, indicating that you are done.

 When the green “Run” light flashes, you can start your vehicle and drive.
 The device will stop flashing and display a solid green light while you are driving.